humdrum-tools/humdrum-documentation/guide/ch25/index.md

 We would like to scan an entire work looking for possible matches or similar passages.
-The following example shows a sample input and corresponding output \-- given the above template.
+The following example shows a sample input and corresponding output &mdash; given the above template.
 The left-most spine is the original input represented using the French [`**solfg`](/rep/solfg) scheme.
 The middle spine is the input (translated to [`**semits`](/rep/semits)) supplied to the <span class="tool">correl</span>